 The Governor, by and with the consent of the Senate, appoints five persons who constitute the Board of Elections.
 The appointees are selected from lists furnished by the County Central Committee of the Democratic and Republican parties.
 The Board is responsible for the supervision of all County, State and Federal Elections held in Prince George's County.

-The Board of Elections is responsible for the supervision of elections, voter registration and record keeping, and the administration of election laws in Prince George's County, in accordance with Article 33 of the Annotated Code of Maryland.
+The Board of Elections is responsible for the supervision of elections, voter registration and record keeping, and the administration of election laws in Prince George's County, in accordance with The Election Law Article of the Annotated Code of Maryland.
 The Board and the Election Administrator seek to provide voter registration to every County citizen who wants it.